Dedicated Support Staff

 Born and raised in central Pennsylvania, Tom graduated from Penn State with a degree in Meteorology in 2005.
 He furthered his education by obtaining a Master's Certificate in Web Design from Sessions Online School of Design in 2008.

 Tom lives in State College with his wife and daughter.
-He is a die-hard sports fan, music lover and certified nerd.
+He is a die-hard sports fan and lover of music.
 You can contact Tom at tph134@psu.edu.

 Presidential Leadership Academy